juberr/credit_risk_analysis/README.md

 ### Recommendation

  It is recommended that the business look for alternative machine learning models to help in the decision making process.
-In the best case scenario, Adaboost correctly guesses a high risk client approximately 9/100 times, the other 91 times would result in rejected clients that would have been likely to repay their loans.
+In the best case scenario, the best performing model (AdaBoost Classifier) correctly guesses a high risk client approximately 9/100 times, the other 91 times would result in rejected clients that would have been likely to repay their loans.)